Ice Maidens

 * * *

 I have always considered myself religious, but I had long ago ceased believing in the reward of heaven or the pain of hell.
 As with sin, these were inventions of priests to keep the believers in check.
 Now, all the childhood horrors instilled into me reared their dark heads as I stood staring at the sinuous shape sitting on the branch.
 I could just make out the slow lashing of a long tail.
 There may not be a hell, but there were certainly devils around.
 Unless this was some horrible nightmare and I would wake, still on the bus.
-Somehow, I knew this was altogether too real.
+Somehow, I knew this to be altogether too real.

 “Why have you sought me now?”
 I whispered hoarsely, trembling uncontrollably.